-Applications for the 2020-21 Academic Year Will Open in January
+Applications for the 2020-21 Academic Year Open Now

-3. Working with Center researchers on developing, curating and presenting innovative instructional models and teaching resources for use at Harvard and beyond.
+- Working with Center researchers on developing, curating and presenting innovative instructional models and teaching resources for use at Harvard and beyond;

 If you have any questions, please contact Michael Blauw at: email@example.com